Stumble/sqlc/GUIDE.md

 + Use `::type` postgreSQL type conversion to hint sqlc for arguments that their types are hard or impossible to be inferred.

-This wicked forked sqlc add two abilities to query: cache and invalidate.
+This wicked forked sqlc adds two abilities to query: cache and invalidate.

-Both of them are added by extending sqlc to allow passing addition options for each query.
+Both of them are added by extending sqlc to allow passing additional options per each query.
 Originally, you can only specify name and the type of result in the comments before SQL.
 The new feature allows yout to pass any options to codegen backend by adding comments starts with `-- --`.

 For example, this will generate code that caches the result of all books for 10 minutes.